 The fact is, China is NOT our friend!

-Any government that can murder its own children so indiscriminately and ruthlessly as it did 33 years ago cannot be trusted to act rationally or benevolently toward us or any other nation.
-We see that behavior playing out with the COVID-19 virus when the CCP purposely misled the world beginning in November 2019 about the severity of the deadly virus attacking Wuhan.
+Any government that can murder its own children so indiscriminately and ruthlessly as it did 34 years ago cannot be trusted to act rationally or benevolently toward us or any other nation.
+We saw that behavior play out with the COVID-19 virus when the CCP purposely misled the world beginning in November 2019 about the severity of the deadly virus attacking Wuhan.

 Why?
 The CCP reasoned that it should not suffer the scourge of the COVID-19 virus alone.
-If China’s economy was going to crash, then the rest of the world should crash also.
-That is exactly what has happened.
+If China’s economy was going to crash, then the rest of the world should crash, also.
+That is exactly what happened.

-The China of 2022 remains a nation of iron-handed one-party rule replete with human rights violations and corruption.
+The China of 2023 remains a nation of iron-handed one-party rule replete with human rights violations and corruption.
 This is a nation fixed on global economic and political domination.
-I do not doubt that if hundreds of thousands of students and protestors were to occupy Tiananmen Square again today, the result would be the same as it was on that summer night 33 years ago.
+I do not doubt that if hundreds of thousands of students and protestors were to occupy Tiananmen Square again today, the result would be the same as it was on that summer night in 1989.

-The post that follows contains my recollections of that gruesome night in 1989—one that is indelibly etched into my memory.
+The post that follows contains my recollections of that gruesome night—one that is indelibly etched into my memory.
 It’s a little longer than most of my posts, but that bloody night in Tiananmen Square was also one of the longest I ever spent.
 I hope you will read on.

-At the end of my post, you can click on the link to an interview with National Public Radio for the 25th anniversary of the massacre.
+At the end of my post, you can click on the link to an interview with National Public Radio that I did about the massacre a while back.
 Feel free to comment.

 Tiananmen Square Diary